MartikAgha/exciton-tb/README.md

         - 'eigenvectors'

-        - 'kgrid': list of reciprocal vectors that are used for the calculations
+        - 'k_grid': list of reciprocal vectors that are used for the calculations

         - 'n_k': size of kgrid i.e. the grid will be nk times nk